varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

       This space is preallocated in sessions and workthreads only objects allocate only space for the headers they store.

+http_range
+      Default: off

+      Enables experimental support for the HTTP range header, enabling Varnish to serve parts of an object to a client.
+However, Varnish will request the whole object from the backend server.

 listen_address
       Default: :80
       Flags: must_restart